turbot/steampipe-mod-alicloud-insights/dashboards/kms/docs/kms_key_detail.md

 - What tags are applied?
 - What is the source of the key material?
 - What is the state of the key?
 - Is automatic rotation enabled?
-- Is deletion protection disabled?
+- Is deletion protection enabled?
 - What is the protection level of the key?